August 11, 1926:

 Third child, Daphne, born

-Terence aged four, died in an accident, drowning in a local canal
+Son Terence died in an accident, drowning in a local canal

 Moved to Portland Road, Sawley, Derbyshire